Supersonic-Sites/FinelyTunedTechnologies/content/about.md

       In 2007, Richard launched Finely Tuned Technologies.<br><br>

-      As an instructor and certified calibrator with the Imaging Science Foundation (ISF), and a certified home theatre design and installation technician for THX residential systems, the company initially focused on providing a home theatre system calibration service to local retail outlets, the local film industry, video and gaming content creators, and residential clients.<br><br>
+      As an instructor and certified calibrator with the Imaging Science Foundation (ISF), and a certified home theatre design and installation technician for THX residential systems, Richard's company initially focused on providing a home theatre system calibration service to local retail outlets, the local film industry, video and gaming content creators, and residential clients.<br><br>

       With the current growth in home automation, Finely Tuned Technologies have recently partnered with leading edge companies in this category.<br><br>